kinjal394/Angular5_AdminPanel/README.md

 # Angular5 AdminPanel

 # SQL Database
- paste dbScript.sql file to your ssms and run it. it will create tables to your database.
+ paste dbScript.sql file to your ssms and run it.
+It will create tables to your database.

 # API Project
   -Change connectionstring according to your environment(appsetting.json,AdminAPI\DataServices\dalc.cs,AdminDemoContext.cs)